csesoc/2023-projects-technical-questions/README.md

 ## Submitting

-To submit your solution, make a fork of the `questions` branch of this repository and fill in your answers for each question according the the `README.md` of that question.
+To submit your solution, make a fork of the this repository and fill in your answers for each question according the the `README.md` of that question.
 There should be a place for you to upload your answers on the Projects subcom application - put the link to your forked repository there.

 ---